 Publishing

-Publishing means transferring content from a Magnolia author instance to public instances.
+Publishing means transferring content from a Magnolia author instance to public instances so that visitors to your website can access the content.

 From author to public